Official Sponsor:

 First, fires may ONLY be built in the designated campsite firepits.
 Ensure your firepit is clear of overhanging trees, shrubbery or structures.
 The fire pit should be a safe distance from any tents or other materials that could ignite easily.
 Clear all ground debris down to the dirt in a ten to twelve foot circle where the fire is going to be built.

-FUNDRAISING PROGRAMS
+SNI FUNDRAISING

 for your program!